eliasbr26/iterateHackathon/README.md

 # BetterVue — Quick Start

-BetterVue provides real-time visibility into the quality of technical interviews: question relevance and difficulty, topic coverage, tone, red flags, and AI-generated summaries.
+#### You don’t want your recruiters to be like Pierre Chartrier.

+BetterVue gives companies real-time visibility into how their recruiters perform during technical interviews.
+The platform analyzes candidates’ résumés, helps recruiters ask smarter questions, and evaluates each question’s relevance, difficulty, and coverage of key technical topics.
+It also ensures recruiters stay professional and aligned with company values.
+After each interview, BetterVue generates an AI-powered summary with a performance score, strengths, red flags, and improvement suggestions.
+In short, BetterVue makes interviews fairer, more consistent, and more effective for everyone.
+![demo](demo.jpeg)
 This quick guide explains how to install, configure, and run the app in the `quantcoach-livekit` directory.
-![demo](demo.jpeg)

 ⚠️ **Never commit API keys.** Use a local `.env` or a secrets manager.

 ---